 Karen Akunowicz is the 2018 James Beard Foundation Award winner for Best Chef: Northeast, 2020 James Beard Award finalist for “Best New Restaurant,” the Chef/Owner of Fox & the Knife enoteca in South Boston, named one of Food & Wine’s Ten Best New Restaurants 2019, and proprietor of the fast-casual poke concept, SloPoke, in Downtown Boston Whole Foods Market.

 A native of Kearny, New Jersey, Akunowicz’s 16-year career began with jobs at local restaurants taken while pursuing a degree in social work from the University of Massachusetts, Amherst.
 During this time she explored every facet of management, working both in front of and back of house.
-However it wasn’t until Akunowicz was applying for a Master’s Degree in social work that she decided to pivot and attend Cambridge School of Culinary Arts.
+However, it wasn’t until Akunowicz was applying for a Master’s Degree in social work that she decided to pivot and attend the Cambridge School of Culinary Arts.

 FROM THE FRONT TO BACK OF HOUSE

 Upon graduating the Cambridge School of Culinary Arts in 2004, Akunowicz embarked on her professional culinary career as a cook making local farm-to-table fare at the beloved Ten Tables restaurant in Boston’s Jamaica Plain neighborhood.
 Thereafter, she accepted a position at restaurant Via Matta in Boston’s Back Bay and fell in love with Italian food.
 In 2008, she decided to fully immerse herself in Italian cuisine by living and cooking in Modena, Italy for a year, serving as the Chef at L’Avian Blu.